Gus the groundhog

-Gus is the "spokesgroundhog" in more than 80 commercials for the instant scratch-off lottery games run by the Pennsylvania Lottery from 2004–2012 and 2015–present.
+Gus is the "spokesgroundhog" (groundhog spokesperson) for Pennsylvania Lottery instant scratch-off lottery games.
+He has appeared in over 80 advertisements during the periods of 2004–2012 and 2015–present.

-The original concept for Gus was created by MARC USA, an advertising agency based in Pittsburgh, PA.
+The original concept for Gus was created by MARC USA, an advertising agency based in Pittsburgh, Pennsylvania.
 The concept was brought to life as an animatronic groundhog, created in 2004 by The Character Shop, Inc., a Hollywood creature effects company.

 Gus is billed as the "second most famous groundhog in Pennsylvania", as a nod to Punxsutawney Phil.
 His tag line is "keep on scratchin'!"

-Gus appears in television commercials at the beginning of many months during the year and throughout the winter holiday season.
-The spots air in all television markets in Pennsylvania, with overlap into portions of all of Pennsylvania's neighboring states where Pennsylvania television signals are available.
-As of February 2011, the Pennsylvania Lottery claimed that Gus has appeared in more than 50 commercials.
-In 2008, a girlfriend named Gabby was introduced to the Pennsylvania Lottery commercials, and the two were shown visiting the Pocono Mountains every Valentine's Day, as a nod to the importance of romantic tourism to that region's economy.
+Gus appears in television commercials through the year, especially during the winter holiday season.
+The spots air in all television markets in Pennsylvania.
+As of February 2011, the Pennsylvania Lottery claimed that Gus has appeared in more than 40 commercials.
+Additionally, Gus has a girlfriend named Gabby.
+The two are shown visiting the Pocono Mountains, as a nod to the importance of romantic tourism to that region's economy.
 Other "family members" have also appeared in commercials.

 Gus required five puppeteers (Rick Lazzarini, Stephen R. Blandino, Debra Smith, Bob Mano, and Kacey Scappa) to operate.
 One operated his head and body, one did his arms, one for his mouth and lip-sync, and another 2 for the rest of his facial movements.
 His face was incredibly expressive, with dual axis ears, eyes up/down. eyes side/side, and blinks, 2-axis eyebrows, nose up/down, 2 axis jaw, smile, and 4 axis lip movement.
 Due to Gus's small size, many of the servos needed to provide his animatronic functions are mounted externally, with the cables running through spring housings on their way up to his head.